rtm0/vm-util/pt-index/docs/perf.md

 ### Non-Empty with Restart

-Overall the `pt-index` performance can be noticeably slower than `v1.127.0` right after the upgrade.
+Overall, the `pt-index` performance can be noticeably slower than `v1.127.0` right after the upgrade.

 Load summary: